 | LIFE AT WSU | Information Technology | Security Awareness

-Information Security is the responsibility of every member of the Worcester State University community.
-It affects us all in some way, even if your position at the University doesn’t require you to handle sensitive information on a daily basis.
+Information security is the responsibility of every member of the Worcester State University community.
+The safeguarding of information falls to all in some way, even those at the University whose position doesn’t require handling sensitive information on a daily basis.
 Information security involves not just electronic data—it applies to any sensitive material in both electronic and paper form.

 Setting passwords, best practice and what to avoid: